 This is what RISS is all about.

-We are school that is now fully discovering its identity and purpose as a true international school and we are committed to being a high-quality provider of education that is academically successful, values driven and genuinely internationally minded with both staff and students from over 30 different countries… and counting.
+We are a school that is now fully engaging with its identity and purpose as a true international school and we are committed to being a high-quality provider of education that is academically successful, values driven and genuinely internationally minded with both staff and students from over 40 different countries… and counting.

-Our values - courage, respect, responsibility and relationships - are embedded in all we do and serve to support our overall vision which we have proudly declared to be educating for self-awareness, curiosity and integrity in a changing world.
+We seek to embed our values - courage, respect, responsibility and relationships - in all we do as we pursue our overall vision which we have proudly declared to be educating for self-awareness, curiosity and integrity in a changing world.

 Yet that is not enough.

-A new pastoral care system to ensure all our students are fully supported throughout their time at RISS.
+- A reformed pastoral care system to ensure all our students are fully supported throughout their time at RISS.

-A focus on opportunities for our school to work on projects in the wider Rotterdam community.
+- A new focus on opportunities for our school to work on projects in the wider Rotterdam community.

-A focus on professional training that is based on collaboration and joint development amongst staff.
+- A new focus on professional training that is based on collaboration and joint development amongst staff.

-RISS is reinventing itself via the opportunities it is creating for all, via a renewed belief in the capacity of its staff to deliver world-class teaching, via its commitment to childhood and youth as an important period of time in and of itself and its constant seeking out of new scenarios with which to enrich the lives of all of those who wish to engage with us and be part of our community.
+It is clear to see, as both student and staff numbers grow steadily, that RISS is reinventing itself via the opportunities it is creating for all, via a renewed belief in the capacity of its staff to deliver world-class teaching, via its commitment to childhood and youth as an important period of time in and of itself and via its constant seeking out of new scenarios with which to enrich the lives of all of those who wish to engage with us and be part of our community.

-The resilience to rebuild combined with the creativity, bravery and vision to do so in a way that is innovative and world-class is what makes Rotterdam the great city it is and RISS is proud to be playing an increasingly important part in the city’s success.
+The resilience and determination to build and rebuild combined with the creativity, bravery, confidence and vision to do so in a way that is innovative and world-class is what makes Rotterdam the great city it is.

 "I like the coffee, cheese, and biking"